 Indeed, the country is so picturesque it is no wonder it has become a Hollywood favorite location for shoot epic scenes.
 Most people love exploring this country via a road trip; here are some great tips for your road trip as well as a 7 day Iceland road trip itinerary.

-Here are some top reasons why you should visit Iceland on your next vacation.
+Here are some top reasons why you should go to Iceland on your next vacation.

 1. The Northern Lights